Research-Support-Network/research-support-network.github.io/index.md

 #### Staying Safe

 - **Code of Conduct:** We expect both expert volunteers and scientists seeking support to act in accordance with our [Code of Conduct](code-of-conduct.html).
-Violations can be reported to [expertvolunteerlist@gmail.com](mailto:expertvolunteerlist@gmail.com) and will lead to the removal of implicated experts.
-However, this list functions exclusively as an "address book"; resulting interactions are in no way hosted or overseen by the list's maintainers.
+Violations should be reported to [expertvolunteerlist@gmail.com](mailto:expertvolunteerlist@gmail.com).
+Experts who reportedly violated the Code of Conduct will have their entry removed from the list.
+Participants who reportedly violated the Code of Conduct will have their names made known to the experts so they can chose to avoid engaging with said participant.
+Note that this list functions exclusively as an "address book", so the resulting interactions are in no way hosted or overseen by the list's maintainers.

 - **Privacy and Security:** Remember that at the end of the day you are engaging in an online interaction with a stranger.
 Please protect yourself accordingly: